APCSLowell/Minesweeper/README.md

 Minesweeper
 ==================

 In this assignment you will be recreating the Microsoft Minesweeper game.
 If you are not familiar with minesweeper you should play the game until you are.
-You can find one version at [http://minesweeperonline.com/](http://minesweeperonline.com/)
+You can find one version at [http://minesweeperonline.com/](http://minesweeperonline.com/).
+You can also try this [finished version on the assignment](http://simart.github.io/MinesweeperFinished/)

 Install the Guido Button Library
 --------------------------------